-7.1.10 Checking the MailMate Setup
+7.1.11 Checking the MailMate Setup

 - 1. Make sure that you have followed the instructions in the Setting Up MailMate section. - 2.
-If you are using macOS 10.14 or later, make sure that MailMate has Automation access to control SpamSieve.
+If you are using macOS 10.14 or later, make sure that MailMate has Automation access to control SpamSieve. - 3.
+If you are using an Apple Silicon Mac, make sure that you are using version r5782 of MailMate or later to work around a suspected bug in Rosetta.

-1. When you receive a new message, note its subject.

-- 2. Click on SpamSieve's icon in the Dock. - 3.
+- 1. When you receive a new message, note its subject. - 2.
+Click on SpamSieve's icon in the Dock. - 3.
 Choose Open Log from the SpamSieve menu.